Barbara Leidich Piano Studio

 This is a concert with 16 pianos on the stage with 2 students and/or combination of student and parent/teacher at each piano under the direction of Dr. Johannes Dietrich of Lebanon Valley College.
 We play duet and quartet music.
 We select music that is recognizable to the audience, ranging in difficulty from elementary to advanced.
 It's a lot of work, but it's a lot of fun for the teachers as well as the students!

 The one in April of 2022 was held in a different venue because of COVID and construction at the Forum.
-We will return to the Forum in April of 2025.
+We returned to the Forum in April of 2025.
+The next Extravaganza is in April of 2028.

 What advice would you give a student looking to hire a teacher in your area of expertise?